 I promise to only share real questions from real people and always with their permission (and never their name).
 If you find yourself pondering something yourself, please feel free to contact me with ANYTHING – even critical feedback!
 You can contact me through facebook, E-mail at Tmschult@gmail.com, or through the contact form at the bottom of this page.

 Okay, enough blabbing.
-Here is the second “Ask Instinctual Mothering” installment!
+Here is the third “Ask Instinctual Mothering” installment!
 This was a message I received via Facebook.